studio-thgie/thgie.ch/notes/Solar Sensitivities.md

 	- [https://www.youtube.com/watch?v=TJBGbufexEM](https://www.youtube.com/watch?v=TJBGbufexEM)

 ### How to setup a solar panel…
 The cable that come out of the panel look weird.
+Easy peasy, according to this source [https://footprinthero.com/how-to-connect-a-solar-panel-to-a-charge-controller](https://footprinthero.com/how-to-connect-a-solar-panel-to-a-charge-controller).
+Just requires having the right setup :) Needed to order some more things.
+Also see [Update 2022-05-09](#Update%202022-05-09).

 ## Journal
 ### Update 2022-05-09